Jingyixiong/3D-Multi-FPFHI/README.md

 ```

 ## Acknowledge
 We used some code from [CPMF](https://github.com/caoyunkang/CPMF) to make comparisons in our work.
-We would like to thank you for your sharing.
+We would like to thank them for their sharing.

 ## License
 Our work is subjected to MIT License.